-Dietary supplements of red yeast rice may lower LDL cholesterol levels by 21 per cent; and offer a blood lipid lowering alternative for people intolerant to statins, says the study.
+Dietary supplements of red yeast rice may reduce LDL cholesterol levels by 21 per cent; and offer a blood lipid lowering alternative for people intolerant to statins, says the study.

 Reductions in total cholesterol levels of 15 per cent were also reported.
-92 per cent of participants tolerated the dietary supplement, according to findings published in the American Journal of Cardiology.
+92% of participants tolerated the dietary supplement, according to findings published in the American Journal of Cardiology.

-The research was done at the University of Tennessee, Allegheny General Hospital in Pittsburgh; and the University of Connecticut.
+The research was done at the University of Tennessee, Allegheny General Hospital in Pittsburgh; and UC.

 “Producing red yeast rice under controlled conditions could provide a widely available and safe dietary supplement for lowering cholesterol,” they added.

 Only recently the European Commission’s Standing Committee on the Food Chain and Animal Health in Brussels deemed the ingredient not to be a "novel," a decision that facilitates the use of the ingredient in dietary supplements without having to undergo approval.